Ambition North Wales: Post-signing projects

 The first project under the growth deal to be approved was the £3 million investment into new equipment in the Digital Signal Processing Centre (DSP) at Bangor University, and the first project to commence was the £35 million Morlais renewable energy scheme.

+In June 2025, it was reported that the deal was connected to only creating "35 jobs", compared to its target of 4,200 jobs.

 Partners and associated bodies

 The partnership is composed of the following members: